RenatoAAraujo/minimal-flask-template/README.md

-# Star Wars API integration
+# Minimal Flask Application

 The tutorial assumes that the user's OS is UNIX based, **if not make the appropriate changes and select the correct OS in the documentation**.
 _If running on Windows remember to enable Hyper-V and virtual environments_.

 ### Pre Requirements
 * [Python 3](https://www.python.org/)